MohamedAlabasy/Nest.JS-Notification-Server-Sent-Event/README.md

 ## Description:

-The goal of the project is to raise notification by use server sent event (SSE).
+The project aims to raise a notification using a server-sent-event (SSE).

 ## To run this project